 Facts & Figures

-- Soil conservation improved 47 percent during the study period (1980-2015).
+- Soil conservation improved 47%.

-- Energy use decreased 35 percent over the study period.
+- Energy use decreased 35%.

-According to a study of farmers conducted by the soy checkoff in 2018:
+Similarly, according to a study of farmers conducted by the soy checkoff in 2018:

 - Nearly 60% of farmers said they have changed their production practices to increase the sustainability of their operation.